“This is my blood of the covenant, which is poured out for many for the forgiveness of sins.” – Matthew 26:28

 Are you called?
 If you would like to assist with the celebration of Sunday and Holy Day liturgies, please contact the Parish Office for more information today (847) 979-0901 or firstname.lastname@example.org.

 Music facilitates a sense of prayerful participation amongst parishioners and is an important part of worship and praise to God.
-At Our Lady of the Blessed Sacrament, we are blessed to have an array of talented pianists, organists, guitarists, vocalists and other musicians helping to lead sung prayer for Sunday and Holy Day liturgies.
+At Our Lady of the Blessed Sacrament, our Music Director, Paul Van Lysebettens, is joined by an array of talented pianists, organists, guitarists, vocalists and other musicians leading sung prayer for Sunday and Holy Day liturgies.

 Under the direction of the Music Ministry, volunteer and paid cantors and accompanists lead music for Sunday and Holy Day or special liturgies.
 Paid musicians are selected by the Music Ministry and wages are paid in accordance with guidelines set forth by the Archdiocese of Chicago Office of Divine Worship.

 Volunteer choir members unite around a shared love of music and faith to experience the thrill of text coming to life as they lead song for select Sunday and Holy Day liturgies under the direction of the Choir Director:

 The Adult Choir, age 18+, sings at select Sunday and Holy Day Masses at both Queen of the Rosary and St. Julian Eymard.
 Please check the parish calendar for rehearsal dates and times.

 The Charismatic Music Group sings and plays at one Mass at Queen of the Rosary or St. Julian Eymard per month and features drums, guitars and trumpets to create praise and worship music you may hear on the radio, plus many of our favorites from right here at OLBS.
 Please check the parish calendar for rehearsal dates and times.